-The Commission is invited to develop, in close cooperation with CEPOL and by the end of 2005, systematic exchange programmes for police authorities aimed at achieving better understanding of the working of Member States' legal systems and organisations.
+The Commission is invited to develop in close cooperation with CEPOL by the end of 2005 systematic exchange programmes for police authorities aimed at a better understanding of the working of Member States' legal systems and organisations.

-Finally experience with external police operations should also be taken into account with a view to improving internal security of the European Union.
+Finally experiences of external police operations should also be taken into account with a view to improving internal security of the European Union.

-2.4 Management of crises within the European Union with cross-border effects
+2.4 Management of crises within the European Union with cross border effects

-On 12 December 2003 the European Council adopted the European security strategy, which outlines global challenges, key threats, strategic objectives and policy implications for a secure Europe in a better world.
-An essential complement thereof is providing internal security within the European Union, with particular reference to possible major internal crises with cross-border effects affecting our citizens, vital infrastructure and public order and security.
-Only then can optimum protection be provided to European citizens and vital infrastructure for instance in the event of a CBRN accident.
+The European Council adopted on 12 December 2003 the European security strategy, which outlines global challenges, key threats, strategic objectives and policy implications for a secure Europe in a better world.
+An essential complement thereof is providing internal security within the European Union, especially in the event of major internal crises with cross border effects affecting our citizens, our vital infrastructure and our public order and security.
+Only then can optimum protection be provided to European citizens and our vital infrastructure in the case of, for example, a CBRN accident.

-Effective management of cross-border crises within the EU requires not only strengthening of current actions on civil protection and vital infrastructure but also addressing effectively the public order and security aspects of such crises and coordination between these areas.
+Effective management of cross border crises within the EU requires not only the strengthening of the current actions on civil protection and vital infrastructure but also addressing effectively the public order and security aspects of such crises and the coordination between these areas.

-Therefore the European Council calls for the Council and the Commission to set up within their existing structures, while fully respecting national competences, integrated and coordinated EU crisis-management arrangements for crises with cross-border effects within the EU, to be implemented at the latest by 1 July 2006.
-These arrangements should at least address the following issues: further assessment of Member States' capabilities, stockpiling, training, joint exercises and operational plans for civilian crisis management
+Therefore the European Council calls for the Council and the Commission to set up within the existing structures, whilst fully respecting national competences, an integrated EU crisis management arrangement for crises with cross border effects within the EU addressing this coordination, to be implemented at the latest by 1 July 2006.
+This arrangement should at least address the following issues: further assessment of member states' capabilities, stockpiling, training, joint exercises and operational plans for civil crisis management